mgpepe/django-heroku-15/README.md

     python manage.py syncdb

-MULTIPLE HEROKU ACCOUNTS & KEYS
+Heroku, SSH Keys & More
 -------------------------------

 Even if you never have to have multiple heroku accounts, it is an easy way to setup and use it even for one account.
 So on we go: